 Revani is a classic Turkish semolina cake that is drenched in a simple lemony syrup and topped with desiccated coconut flakes.
 It boasts of refreshing lemon flavor and moist texture.
-Tastes so good that everyone will ask for more.
+It tastes so good that everyone will ask for more.

 What takes this cake to a whole new level is the addition of the sugar syrup.
 It adds a ton of delicious sweet lemon flavor and changes the texture from dry and dense, to soft and juicy.
 This recipe is a must-try – you won't regret it!

 Today we will discuss this delicious revani recipe and all of its components.
 We will have a look at what it is, the ingredients used, how to make traditional semolina cakes, and give you some tips and tricks we wished we knew earlier!
 We will also mention some delicious variations for this recipe.

 Revani cake is a type of yellow cake made using a combination of semolina and all purpose flour.
 This cake is a staple recipe in Turkish cuisine and every household and restaurant has its own classic recipe.

 This cake is made with very basic “cake ingredients” but what makes it unique is the use of semolina and yogurt.
 Once baked in an oven, the cake is removed and sliced.
 When it is still warm, a cool syrup is poured over the slices to fully absorb.
 This leaves you with a delicious, extremely moist piece of lemon semolina cake.

 Not only is this a popular dessert in Turkey, but also in Greece, Egypt and several other Middle Eastern and Mediterranean countries.
 Naturally, each country has slight variations.

 Unlike the Turkish semolina cake, basbousa doesn’t contain eggs or all purpose flour, most often made using desiccated coconut in the batter and it is traditionally cooked in a pan.
 So these two semolina cakes shouldn’t be confused.